-To officially withdraw from Mines, a graduate student must submit a withdrawal form through the Graduate Office.
-When the form is completed, the student will receive grades of W in courses in progress.
-If the student does not officially withdraw the course grades are recorded as F's.
+To officially withdraw from Mines, a graduate student must submit a Withdrawal from Graduate School form to the Office of Graduate Studies.
+If the form is submitted by census day, the student will be dropped from all credits and receive a full refund.
+If the form is submitted after Census Day, the student will receive grades of W in courses in progress and will be charged the amount due at the time of withdrawal (see the Payment and Refund section).
+If the student does not officially withdraw, the course grades are recorded as F's and the student will be responsible for the tuition and fees due.
 Leaving school without having paid tuition and fees will result in the encumbrance of the transcript.
 Federal aid recipients should check with the financial aid office to determine what impact a withdrawal may have on current or future aid.

-Students who leave school without submitting a withdrawal form, but decide to return at a later date, will need to apply for admission again and will be charged a \$200 re-admittance fee.
+Students who leave school without submitting a Withdrawal from Graduate School form, but decide to return at a later date, will need to apply for admission, be re-admitted, and will be charged a \$200 re-admittance fee.